altocodenl/tagaway/readme.md

    - photo slider Error sound when pressing arrow keys to navigate gallery.
 This exact same problem https://stackoverflow.com/questions/57726300/safari-error-sound-when-pressing-arrow-keys-to-navigate-gallery#:~:text=1%20Answer&text=It%20seems%20that%20Safari%20browser,no%20input%20element%20in%20focus.

 - Migrate to gotoB v2.
-- Implement video streaming.
-- Import from Dropbox.

 - Long-standing bugs, see after migration to gotoB v2:
    - Clicking on a tag and a year tag selects two tags (onclick on recycled element gets triggered).
    - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
 Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
    - Replicate & fix mysterious shift bug.
    - Intermittent 403 from GET csrf when already being logged in.

+- Implement video streaming.

+- Import from Dropbox.

+- Accounts
-- Paid accounts
+   - Recover/reset password.
    - Set account space limit.
    - Delete my account with confirmation.
    - Show/hide paid space in account.